giellalt/lang-chp/chp.md

  |  @U.Cap.Opt@ | Allowing downcasing of derived names: deatnulasj.

 The word forms in Dene Suline language start from noun and verb prefixes

+# Nouns
+Nouns in Dene

+Particles
+Particles are postverbal TAM and evidentiality and discourse markers

+Pronouns
+Denesųłine Pronouns

+Dene Suline postpositions

+Adverbs
+Pronouns in UNDEFINED language are references to things.

+Adjectives
+Adjectives in the Chipewyan language describe things.

+Verbs
+Verbs in the Chipewyan language are actions.

+Conjunctions
+Pronouns in UNDEFINED language are references to things.

+Numerals
+Numerals in the Chipewyan language are numbers.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;